bitfag/golos/README.md

 [![Build Status](https://travis-ci.org/GolosChain/golos.svg?branch=master)](https://travis-ci.org/GolosChain/golos)

-Golos is an experimental Proof of Work blockchain with an unproven consensus algorithm.
+Golos is an experimental blockchain with an unproven Delegated Proof of Stake consensus algorithm.

 # No Support & No Warranty